 Popularity is a bit of a tough one.
 Even though it might seem subjective or even unnecessary at first, I can assure you – it’s a really important point in this PHP VS Python tutorial.

 There are two big reasons why you’d want a programming language to be popular.
 First of all, community support.
 Whenever a programming language has a strong community behind it, you can be sure that it’s here to stay.
 Furthermore, if you encounter some bugs or other problems with the language itself, it’s always nice to be able to turn to online forums for help and guidance.
 Well, if a coding language isn’t at all popular, it isn’t likely that there are going to be that many sources of information where you could seek help.

-A programming salary is something to dream for – that’s an established fact.
+A programming salary is something to dream for – that’s a fact.
 However, different programming languages bring in different amounts of money.
 The PHP VS Python situation is no exception – whether it be the complexity of a language or the demand for it in the job market, some languages do grant a higher salary than their competitors.

 Which one is more Simple?

 This one is a no-brainer – Python is by far much more simple than PHP.
 Nothing less is expected from a programming language that emphasizes readability as its core feature.

 A lot of it has to do with the intended purposes of the two languages in question, though.
 While Python is a general-purpose programming language, PHP was never intended to be one.
 Instead, PHP is used mostly in the field of web development – Python, however, can be applied in many different tasks.

 Which one is more Popular?